Tending the Taproot

 How do we meet?

 Gatherings will be held over Zoom.
 Folks will have access to any recordings and additional resources through the Teachable platform, however there is no online group space.
-All Taproot gatherings are based in live-time Zoom space.
+Some gatherings will be recorded, and some are only based in live-time attendance.

 I recommend that you be able to attend at least 80% of the scheduled gatherings per cycle to receive the benefits of this practice space and group connections.